mikegleen/modes/doc/source/index.rst

 Control Commands
 ++++++++++++++++

 These commands do not generate output columns.
+The **if...** commands are used by ``xml2csv.py`` and others that read from the XML file to select which records to output.
+Multiple **if...** commands may be used; these are processed in succession and have an **and** relationship, meaning that all of the tests must succeed for a record to be selected.

 -  **global** This document contains statements that affect the overall output, not just a specific column.